kermitt2/grobid/doc/Introduction.md

 The GROBID extraction and parsing algorithms uses by default the [Wapiti CRF library](http://wapiti.limsi.fr).
 On Linux (64 bits), as alternative, it is possible to perform the sequence labeling with [DeLFT](https://github.com/kermitt2/delft) deep learning models (typically BidLSTM-CRF with or without ELMo) instead of Wapiti CRF models, using a native integration via [JEP](https://github.com/ninia/jep).
 The native libraries are transparently integrated as JNI with dynamic call based on the current OS.

-GROBID should run properly "out of the box" on MacOS X, Linux (32 and 64 bits) and Windows.
+GROBID should run properly "out of the box" on macOS, Linux (32 and 64 bits) and Windows.

 ## Credits